Nostalgic memories of Ferryden's local history

 Join the thousands who receive our regular doses of warming nostalgia!
 Have our latest blog posts and archive news delivered directly to your inbox.
 Absolutely free.
 Unsubscribe anytime.

 Although I haven't yet managed to visit Ferryden, it is very much part of my past.
 My grandfather, James Farquhar Burnett, was born there and was an assistant lighthousekeeper at Scurdie Ness lighthouse.
-My grandmother, Eliza Summers, was born in Ethie Haven, and her father, Alexander Summers, was born in Ferryden in 1837.
-The (...Read full memory)
+My grandmother, Eliza Summers, was born in Ethie Haven, and her father, Alexander Summers, was born in Ferryden in 1837. (...Read full memory)

 Kids used to run around bare footed.
 At the school in Ferryden we had slates, if you were good the teacher used to let you take the water bottle home to refill it, we used to clean the slates with water.
 Went on a picnic, the whole class on a horse and cart.
-Used to buy a bag of buckies for a penny, didn't eat them, (...Read full memory)
+Used to buy a bag of buckies for a penny, didn't eat (...Read full memory)